 Under Requirement II, lecture courses can be selected from the MSc in Computer Science or MSc in Mathematics and the Foundations of Computer Science (MFoCS administered by Maths) or advanced undergraduate courses in the Department of Computer Science.
-It is expected that PRS take schedule C options, but may request to take a schedule B course provided DGS approval is received.
+The course selected should normally be characterized as Schedule C within the Department of Computer Science.
 PRS are normally expected to complete the same practicals and coursework (including any continual assessment), following the same deadlines, as other course participants.
 However, if the same form of assessment is not deemed appropriate by the supervisor (or lecturer), the supervisor should advise an alternative (such as essay, viva or end-of-course exam) and indicate it on the PRS Assessed Work form.